energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 <img src="figures/issues_task_tracking.png" width="70%"/>

+You can create a task list, by using the issue template made for this purpose: [Task List Issue Template](https://github.com/project-origin/.github/blob/main/.github/ISSUE_TEMPLATE/task_list.yml).

 For more information about Github Task Lists, you can take a look at [Github's official Documentation on task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists).

 ## Issue Templates